 1. Save your loose change

 Every time you get change in your wallet and you have a few loose pounds rolling around fish them out straight away and chuck them in a jar somewhere dark and out of the way.
+This means your digital change too.
+Activate the spare change saving step to sweep loose pennies from each transaction into your digital wallet.

 2. Make your coffee at home